 Puerto Rico is awesome...especially in the winter when it's freezing cold in Chicago.
 It's also going to be cheap to get there if you live in the mid west, east coast, or south east, and you don't even need a passport, or to exchange money (if your American)

 What to Do-first and foremost get a car, rent one at the airport, taxis are expensive and sure you may see buses around San Juan but you'll also spend a few hrs waiting for one...in the heat...
 Driving in PR is just like driving in the states.
 So grab your car, pick up some cerveza, find your place, drop your bags, and if you're me jump into the ocean.
 Plan on spending 1 day in Old San Juan, walk to Plaza de Armas, visit all the little shops, don't miss El Castillo the 16th century citadel, and stop for a respado on the way (Caribbean slushy).
-The Design Sponge guide might help with some good restaurants and shopping.
-When it's too hot to hit the pavement check out the Puerto Rican Art Museum it's big, air conditioned, lovely art, and beautiful gardens!
-If you're staying in Ocean Park or passing through to get to Luquillo stop at Kasalta, the famous Spanish cafe.
+Caficultura is the hip stop to grab a coffee, and Cafe Puerto Rico has the best mofongo (plaintain mound stuffed with veggies or seafood), and Ceviche House in Isla Verde is a new stop for the best Peruvian ceviche.
+The Design Sponge guide might help with more restaurants and shopping.
+When it's too hot to hit the pavement check out the Puerto Rican Art Museum it's big, air conditioned, has lovely art, and beautiful gardens!
+If you're staying in Ocean Park or passing through to get to Luquillo stop at Kasalta, the famous Spanish (Galician) cafe.

 Heading to La Parguera- this could also be a day trip as it's only 2 hrs away and you'll drive through Ponce and the mountains. we planed on it just being a day, but loved it so we stayed the night.
 La Paguera is where you can get a boat out to isla mata la gata I could see why it was called "kill the cat" because I for sure didn't see any cats.
-It really means nurse shark what tha...are nurse sharks cat killers?, but I didn't see any sharks either so don't freak out, just mangroves, fish, star fish, urchins, turquoise seas, coral etc.
+It really means nurse shark, but I didn't see any sharks either so don't freak out, just mangroves, fish, star fish, urchins, turquoise seas, coral etc.

 If you spend 1 day in Old San Juan you should plan on another day for the rain forest, El Yunque is BEAUTIFUL there are hikes to waterfalls (or you can drive right up) and once your at the tippy top of the mountain, you can see all the way to the coast over the tree canopy.
 You could also head to the caves in Rio Camuy, they are crazy impressive (here's a video tour).While we're on the topic of nature there's some weird stuff happening in the water in PR it's called bio-luminescence like glowing plankton. and when the water is agitated after dark, it will glow, if you put your hands in and out of the water they will sparkle.
 Go to Fajardo to do one of the many bio-bay tours, where you'll kayak at sunset through mangroves to reach the bio bay, for real...it's crazy, disclaimer: you will have to kayak back through the mangroves in pitch black...just so you know.
 I've never been to "the islands" Vieques or Culebra I've heard they're pretty sweet, and it's on my list for next time...